hehonglu123/python_turtle_trial/RR/Trial_instruction.md

 The `input()` function at last holds the script from exiting.
 To run this script, simply do `$ python webcam_service.py`.

+## Create Turtlebot Client
+Now let's create an RR service for the turtlebot.

 # RR Client
 ## Webcam Example Streaming Client